 More lines with black.
 Gently TAP the black to blend it in.

 More lines with light green.
 Tapping to blend.

 Add a few dabs of yellow.
-Add a crecent line of yellow at the bottom of your white mood..
+Add a crescent line of yellow at the bottom of your white mood.

 Use white to go over your crescent moon, then add a white circle just above and right of the pupil.